Understanding Substance Addiction

 Follow your gut.
 You know your child better than most.
 If you don’t feel right about the answer you receive, chances are your child could be lying to defend their crutch.
 Don’t take this personally.
 Understand that this is a means for their dealing with internal suffering and they will attempt to hide and defend it.

-Here at “YES”, we specialize in helping all addicts.
-We can guide your child to sobriety through education, motivation, empathy, and the building of real life skills that will help them develop a life in which they no longer need substances to cope.
+Utah Family Therapy specializes in helping teens and young adult addicts.
+We can guide your child to sobriety through education, motivation, empathy, and the building of real-life skills that will help them develop a life in which they no longer need substances to cope.

-At YES counseling, we will teach you and your child how to communicate with honesty and understanding.
-We incorporate your family and community in your child’s healing process in a unique way, using cutting-edge methods of Multi-systematic and Intensive Network Therapy.
+Utah Family Therapy will teach you and your child how to communicate with honesty and understanding.
+We incorporate your family and community in your child’s healing process in a unique way, using cutting-edge methods of Multi-systematic and Intensive Outpatient Therapy.
 We have trained experts in this field that will work with your child on a weekly basis.
-In addition, we have a daily Personal Mentor that understands your child’s situation and will help them work through their issues with use of personal and professional experience in addiction recovery.
+In addition, we have a daily Personal Mentor that understands your child’s situation and will help them work through their issues with the use of personal and professional experience in addiction recovery.